kdungs/dun.gs/_posts/2015-05-17-simple-higher-order-functions.md

 ### Function Objects
 Another way to define `add` such that it can be used in the above example would be by defining a class with a `()` operator.
 An instance of such a class will be _callable_.
-Some people refer to those classes (or objects instantiated from them) as "functors", but they are wrong.
+Some people refer to those classes (or objects instantiated from them) as "functors", but they are wrong ;).

 ```cpp
 class Adder {